 - Discussion or Debate (Non-fiction)

 At Nechells we incorporate reading into our curriculum as much as possible.
-We have a regular teaching reading session in which reading skills and comprehension are taught using good quality comprehension texts.
+We have a daily teaching reading session in which reading skills and comprehension are taught using good quality comprehension texts.
+We also make good use of the Bug Club Scheme where, children can read books both electronically and in printed copy.
 Children also frequently visit the academy library and choose a library book, which is read on a daily basis.

 In Key Stage 1, children have a 30 minute daily ‘Letters and Sounds’ phonics lesson, which focuses on developing their writing skills through segmenting and blending.